sagarshah95/Unscrambled-Computer-Science-Problems/README.md

 Step 3 - Calculate Big O
 Once you have completed your solution for each problem, perform a run time analysis (Worst Case Big-O Notation) of your solution.
 Document this for each problem and include this in your submission.

+**Have included Udacity_Python.ipynb file where I have done the actual programming**